pfuntner/django-tutorial/README.md

 ## Revisiting Django
 I left that role after about 9 months and use Python every day but didn't have a need to use Django so I didn't keep up with it.
 I'm pretty sure back in 2018 I was probably still in the Python 2 camp and had some strong opinions about the Python 3 changes.
 Since then I'm a Python 3 convert and have left Python 2 in the dust.

 I'm really interested in playing with Django more and plan on using a new tutorial.
-[A tutorial on the Django site](https://docs.djangoproject.com/en/4.2/intro/tutorial01/) is a candidate but I figure there are others as well.
+[A tutorial on the Django site](https://docs.djangoproject.com/en/4.2/intro/tutorial01/) is a candidate but I figure there are others as well, especially in the time since 2018.

 I've already installed a pretty recent version of Django:
 ```